-After a formal complaint has been filed, the College retains authority to investigate the complaint and bring conduct charges against employees who resign or are placed on administrative leave from the College on an emergency basis.
+After a formal complaint has been filed, the College retains authority to investigate the complaint and bring conduct charges against students who withdraw or are removed from the College on an emergency basis.
+The College also may withhold a student's diploma or transcript when a formal complaint of sexual misconduct is pending.